Facilities and Services

 The Press’s editors are available by appointment to meet with faculty and staff to discuss their book projects and determine whether those projects meet the publication criteria of the Press.
 All book manuscripts considered by Texas Tech University Press are intensively peer reviewed by eminent scholars in their fields, and after they receive favorable recommendations, the book manuscripts must then be granted final approval for publication by the TTUP Editorial Committee, a group comprised of distinguished faculty members (OP 30.19).
 For more information on the submission process, visit http://ttupress.org/authors/submit.

-The Texas Tech residence hall system includes a variety of living options and provides convenient and affordable housing for approximately 7,000 students.
-Special Interest housing (Honors, Collegiate Recovery, Freshman Interest Groups, and Learning Communities) provides students with the opportunity to live with others of similar interests.
+The Texas Tech residence hall system includes a variety of living options and provides convenient and affordable housing for approximately 7,400 students.
+Learning Communities provide students with the opportunity to live with others of similar interests.
 Carpenter/Wells Complex, arranged in three-bedroom townhouses or four-bedroom flats, offers private bedrooms in a suite-style setting.
 Murray Hall and Talkington Hall offer suite-style accommodations to men and women.
 Most suites include four private bedrooms, a common living area, and shared bathrooms.
 Talkington Hall includes a limited number of two bedroom suites.
-Priority for assignment to Carpenter/Wells will be given to students of sophomore or above classification.
-Gordon Hall, a suite-style residence, is designated as the Honors College residence hall.
+The West Campus Upperclass and Graduate Apartments are apartment-style living with full kitchens and washer and dryers.
+Priority for assignment to Carpenter/Wells and West Campus Apartments will be given to students of sophomore or above classification.
+Gordon Hall, a suite-style residence, is designated as the primary Honors College residence hall.
+The West Campus Upperclass Apartments will be for second-year students and up.
+The West Campus Graduate Apartments will be for students of at least 21 years of age.

 Ethernet computer connections are provided in each room.
-Talkington and Hulen/Clement have Wifi throughout the buildings.
-Other services include basic cable television service with HBO, limitless laundry rooms with Wifi, vending machines, and 24/7 residence hall offices.
+Talkington Hall, Hulen/Clement, and Wall/Gates halls have Wifi throughout the buildings.
+The West Campus Apartments will also have Wifi throughout the building.
+Other services include basic cable television service with Showtime, limitless laundry rooms, vending machines, and in hall 24-hour professional office.